 ▪️Easy: This recipe is a breeze to make!
 Sauté the aromatics and spices, boil the sweet potatoes, add the chickpeas, then blend it all together.
 Simple!

 and receive recipes straight to your inbox!

 HOW TO MAKE SWEET POTATO SOUP (VEGAN):

-- Start with a classic mirepoix – onion, carrot and celery – sautéed in a little olive oil in a large saucepan.
+- Start by sautéing chopped onion in a little olive oil in a large saucepan.

 - Once the veggies are tender, stir in the cubes of sweet potato, along with some fresh garlic, ginger, curry powder and ground coriander.
 The amount of spices used gives the soup a subtle curry flavor, which I thought was the perfect balance and didn’t overpower the sweet potato.
 However, if you prefer more curry flavor, feel free to increase the amount of curry powder.